egovernments/municipal-services/bpa-services/README.md

 - indexer ( To index the bpa data )

-- egov-localization ( To use the localized messages )
+- localization ( To use the localized messages )

 - egov-location ( To store the address locality )